Tag Archives: inner strength

 I figured she knew the answer before I did.
 “We . . . we have nowhere else to go.”

-“Are you better off without him?” she repeated, and handed me the tissue box.
+“Are you better off without him?” she repeated, handing me the tissue box.

 “Money is tight.
 I can’t afford to do anything else.”